aviral14112001/DSA-with-LeetCode/Hints and Solutions/Day 1.md

 ### Approach

 This is just a simple question of binary search here you have to use already defined function  ***int guess(int num)*** to check if the guessed number **m**  is greater or smaller than the picked number
-***Only difference is that here you have to given function to check conditions of the binary search***
+***Only difference is that here you have already defined  function to check conditions of the binary search***
 ```
  int guessNumber(int n) {
       long long   int m,i=1,j=n;